Key sources

 Carcinogen classification

-International Agency for Research on Cancer.
-IARC Monographs on the Identification of Carcinogenic Hazards to Humans.
-World Health Organization, Lyon, France. https://monographs.iarc.who.int ↗.
+International Agency for Research on Cancer (IARC).
+Occupational Exposure as a Firefighter.
+IARC Monographs on the Identification of Carcinogenic Hazards to Humans, Volume 132.
+World Health Organization, Lyon, France, 2023.
+IARC Volume 132 ↗.

-The International Agency for Research on Cancer (IARC), an agency of the World Health Organization, publishes the IARC Monographs, a peer-reviewed series evaluating the carcinogenic hazards posed by chemical, physical, and biological agents.
-Each of the six compounds named in the homepage "Chemistry of the job" block (polycyclic aromatic hydrocarbons, formaldehyde, benzene, 1,3-butadiene, asbestos, and arsenic) has been classified by IARC as Group 1, meaning carcinogenic to humans, in individual IARC Monograph evaluations.
+The International Agency for Research on Cancer (IARC), an agency of the World Health Organization, publishes the IARC Monographs, an authoritative expert-review series evaluating the carcinogenic hazards posed by chemical, physical, and biological agents.
+In Volume 132, IARC classified occupational exposure as a firefighter as Group 1, carcinogenic to humans.
+The Lancet Oncology article by Demers and colleagues reports the IARC Working Group's peer-reviewed summary of that evaluation.

 Contact for errors or questions